apprunjs/apprun-docs/docs/architecture.md

 ### Expression Comparison

 We are not stopping at only comparing the character counts or how many extra boilerplates are forced on you by the frameworks.
-We also compare how do you express the business logic.
+We also compare how you express the business logic.
 For example, let's see how we express _**Increase the Counter**_ as an example again.

 ```js
 // AppRun